d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

         d2l.sgd(param, lr, X.shape[0]) # Here, we use a full-size batch
 ```

-Now, we can define the training function.
+Now, we can define [**the training function**].
 It is slightly different from the ones used in the previous chapters: we need to allocate the GPUs and copy all the model parameters to all the devices.
 Obviously each batch is processed using the `train_batch` function to deal with multiple GPUs.
 For convenience (and conciseness of code) we compute the accuracy on a single GPU, though this is *inefficient* since the other GPUs are idle.

 ```{.python .input}